ibm-cloud-docs/containers/cs_istio.md

 In the following steps, you set up a host name through which your users can access your app by creating the following resources:
 * A gateway that is called `my-gateway`.
 This gateway acts as the public entry point to your apps and uses the existing `istio-ingressgateway` load balancer service to expose your app.
 The gateway can optionally be configured for TLS termination.
 * A virtual service that is called `my-virtual-service`. `my-gateway` uses the rules that you define in `my-virtual-service` to route traffic to your app.
 * A host name for the `istio-ingressgateway` load balancer.
 All user requests to the host name are forwarded to your app according to your `my-virtual-service` routing rules.
-For more information about registering DNS host names in {{site.data.keyword.containerlong_notm}}, including information about setting up custom health checks for host names, see [Registering an NLB host name](/docs/containers?topic=containers-loadbalancer_hostname).

 ### Exposing Istio-managed apps without TLS termination
 {: #no-tls}